 Haida Gwaii is a series of islands at the western outer edge of northern British Columbia.
-Our ride departs from Vancouver and we travel north on Vancouver Island, take a ferry to Prince Rupert and then another ferry to Haida Gwaii.
+Our ride departs from Vancouver and we travel north on Vancouver Island, taking a ferry to Prince Rupert.
 Total distance by bike 675 km (415 mi.), daily average Vancouver to Port Hardy 86 km (53 mi.), daily average, Prince Rupert to Queen Charlotte City 81 km (50 mi.)..

 Learn more about Haida Gwaii.

 Tour Pacific — Vancouver to Calgary via the Icefields Parkway, B.C. & Alberta

 Experience western Canada with its breathtaking views of mountains and glaciers.
 13 riding days, 2 rest days.
 1,350 km (835 mi.), daily average 104 km (64 mi.).
 Icefields Parkway is a segment option.

 Learn more about Tour Pacific.